 Change of mind; also can refer to regret or remorse accompanying a realization that wrong has been done or to any shift or reversal of thought.
 In its biblical sense repentance refers to a deeply seated and through turning from self to God.
-It occurs when a radical turning of God takes places, an experience in which God is recognized as the most importance fact of one’s existence.
-Continue reading DEFINITON OF THE DAY “REPENTANCE”
+It occurs when a radical turning to God takes place, an experience in which God is recognized as the most important fact of one’s existence.
+Continue reading DEFINITION OF THE DAY (REPENTANCE)